griffincalme/Dino_eat_squirrel/README.md

-making-games-with-python-and-pygame
+A fork of squirrel eat squirrel, from Al Sweigart's book "Making Games with Python & Pygame"

+Dino eat squirrel
 ===================================

-The source code for the game programs for the book, "Making Games with Python &amp; Pygame"
+My little brother likes dinosaurs so I modified the source code and sprites so that the player's character is a dinosaur that eats the squirrels.